 “We’ve had 40% more visitors than last year, with interest from many of the world’s leading tire companies,” added fellow exhibitor, Johoon Heo, team manager at Hansung Sysco.

 Among the visitors was Claudia Faymonville, an engineering project leader for tire plants at Goodyear in Luxembourg.
 “This is the best fair in Europe for the tire industry,” she said.
 “We appreciate that everybody is in one place, and it’s very easy to talk here because we are all tire industry professionals.”

 With 262 exhibitors – another record – showcasing their products and services, a wealth of product debuts awaited visitors to the Deutsche Messe’s Halls 19 & 20, with technology and innovation the watchwords as always.
-Among the many highlights were the new LTM thickness measurement system by FACTS for steel cord and textile calendered fabric, as well as innerliner; GACZ’s new spring vents for tire sidewalls; the continuous liquid phase mixing process for silica/rubber masterbatch that was pioneered by conference speaker, Professor MJ Wang, and is being commercialised by exhibitor, Versalis; and the news that Saurer is developing a machine to produce hybrid yarns on an industrial scale.
+Among the many highlights were the new LTM thickness measurement system by FACTS for steel cord and textile calendered fabric and innerliner; GACZ’s new spring vents for tire sidewalls; the continuous liquid phase mixing process for silica/rubber masterbatching, pioneered by conference speaker Professor MJ Wang, and being commercialized by exhibitor Versalis; and the news that Saurer is developing a machine to produce hybrid yarns on an industrial scale.

 “What we’ve taken from this show this year is that the market for high-level technology is increasing, which is very encouraging for us,” explained Jean-Marc Creuset, Saurer’s regional sales director.
 “More technically demanding customers help us develop our technology and maintain an edge over the competition.”